 According to drugabuse.gov, 1 in 6 teens who use cannabis end up addicted to it during their lifetime.
 For those who use it daily, the number skyrockets to 1 in 4.
 Nearly 1 in 5 teenagers who enter a drug rehab facility go to treatment because they can’t quit using marijuana.

 If this describes your teenager, my heart goes out to you.
 You might even feel torn about whether marijuana is addictive yourself.
 One thing that may help you understand is according to http://adai.uw.edu/marijuana/factsheets/potency.pdf, marijuana is 2 to 7 times more potent than in the 1970s.
 Also, teens tend to smoke the flower buds of the cannabis plant, which is stronger than the leaves previous generations tended to smoke.
+Many now use “dabs,” which is concentrated THC inhaled through a vape pen.
+According to justthinktwice.gov, dabs are approximately four times as strong as the highest grade marijuana; they are absolutely addictive.
 Previous generations also were more likely to begin use in their 20s, but now that is starting 5-10 years sooner.

 If this blog is hitting home a little too closely, your teen has possibly begun to have a marijuana dependence.
 They will argue with you that they feel fine, but it is still a problem behavior.
 If you want your teen to be engaged, present and productive, then encourage them to quit.
 If they cannot or will not quit, get them help.

 Lauren Goodman, MS, MFT